-Never Waste a Good Crisis: An Historical Perspective on Comparative Corporate Governance
+Never Waste a Good Crisis: an Historical Perspective on Comparative Corporate Governance

-Different economies at different times use different institutional arrangements to constrain the people entrusted with allocating capital and other resources.
+Different economies at different times use different institutional arrangements to constrain the people entrusted with allocating the economy's capital and other resources.
 Comparative financial histories show these corporate governance regimes to be largely stable through time, but capable of occasional dramatic change in response to a severe crisis.
 Legal origin, language, culture, religion, accidents of history (path dependence), and other factors affect these changes because they affect how people and societies solve problems.

 Suggested Citation: Suggested Citation